"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options

 Increasing concerns about SSO privacy issues have motivated researchers to explore more privacy-friendly SSO protocols.
 Fett et al.~\cite{fett2015spresso} proposed SPRESSO, an OAuth client-side forwarder that masks the RP's identity from the IdP by acting as the intermediary.
-Hammann et al.~\cite{hammann2020privacy} proposed POIDC, a protocol extension to OIDC to hide RP identity from the IdP by masking the RP's client ID.
+Hammann et al.~\cite{hammann2020privacy} proposed POIDC, a protocol extension to OIDC to hide RP identity from the IdP by masking the RP's client ID using cryptographic hash values.
 Dey and Weis~\cite{dey2010pseudoid} proposed PseudoID to enable users to login to RPs using pseudonyms.
 Their proposal uses a blind signature service to mask the user's real (online) identity.
 Xu et al.~\cite{xu2023miso} proposed MISO to hide the RP's identity by introducing a middle component hosted in a trusted execution environment (TEE).
 These existing proposals that aim to hide the RP's identity from the IdP involve protocol changes or modifications to the RP and/or IdP software which hinder their adoption.
 Our work herein complements these privacy-enhancing proposals by improving the transparency of SSO permissions.

 Shehab et al.~\cite{shehab2011roauth} proposed ROAuth as an extension to OAuth 2.0 and built a Firefox browser extension to allow Facebook users to configure (and possibly limit) requested permissions in SSO logins with Facebook.
 Li et al.~\cite{li2019oauthguard} developed OAuthGuard, a Chrome extension for security analysis of RPs with Google SSO login.
 Their extension monitors OAuth traffic to detect threats (e.g., CSRF attempts) then block or notify users about these vulnerabilities.
 While the above extensions limit their analysis to one IdP, our tool covers three major IdPs because the primary goal of SPEye is to enable users to compare different login choices.